Travelport/travelport-uapi-tutorial/lesson_3-6.md

 ### Objective of Lesson 1

-In this lesson, we'll document the how to send a basic PHP Air Search Request.
+In this lesson, we'll document how to send a basic PHP Air Search Request.

-We'll focus on how it works and how it uses the uAPI to do its work.
+We'll focus on how it works and how it uses Travelport Universal API to do the work.

 ### Starting up

 Please install PHP and Apache server for PHP.
-As we will be working with webservices please install CURL to work with webservices in php.
+Please install CURL to work with webservices in PHP.
-Once installation is done we are ready to go.
+Once installation is completed, we are ready to begin.

-##Coding
+## Coding

-You can start with just creating a blank php page by writing {%highlight php %} <?php          ?> {% endhighlight %} in a blank txt file and saving it as php_SampleAir.php
+You can start creating a blank php page by writing {%highlight php %} <?php          ?> {% endhighlight %} in a blank text file and saving it as php_SampleAir.php
-You are ready with your first php page.
-Now to call an uAPI service from php you first need to initialize all the required variables like TargetBranch, Username, password and provider.
-Let us first create a simple air availability search with php.
+Now to call a Universal API service from PHP you first need to initialize all the required variables like TargetBranch, Username, password, and provider.
+Let us first create a simple air availability search with PHP.

 We have initialized TargetBranch and Credentials as $TARGETBRANCH and $CREDENTIALS and the xml request for Air Availability as $message.

-Now after these variables are initialized with values we can encode the credentials with base 64 encode and initialize a variable $soap_do with curl_init method which will call the webservices url.
+After these variables are initialized with values, we can encode the credentials with base 64 encode and initialize a variable $soap_do with curl_init method which calls the webservices URL.

-After that we initialized the header variable with the header array of the xml request to send to the webservices url.
-Now use curl_setOpt method to verify ssl, verify Host, posting the request and add the header.
+After that we initialized the header variable with the header array of the XML request to send to the webservices URL.
+Now use curl_setOpt method to verify SSL, verify Host, posting the request, and add the header.

 Now you are ready to run the request using curl_exec.
 We used another variable to get and print the response.

-So, we just finished a simple air availability request with php.
-In the next lesson we will play with Hotel in php.
+That is the process to complete a simple air availability request with PHP.
+The next lesson covers hotel requests in PHP.

-### The Future

-To summarize what is coming up in the tutorial, We have Air Pricing and booking request in line to add to the php Air tutorial.

 ----------------------